What does a Data Engineer do every day? How is it different from Software Engineering?

 • Adding the tables, and sometimes joins to existing tables, in the SQL projects.

-It’s also communicating with the requester to make sure they’ll get what they wanted at first, sometimes creating dummy reports in Power BI yourself to see how the views look and if you can create the necessary links to answer the requester’s questions.
+It’s also communicating with the requester to make sure they’ll get what they wanted, sometimes creating dummy reports in Power BI yourself to see how the views look and if you can create the necessary links to answer the requester’s questions.

 Maintain and create data source connectors

-Connectors for data extraction sometimes need to be updated, either because there was a change at source side, or because the connector is deprecated.
-We manage our extractors in Azure Data Factory and our secrets in Azure Keyvault.
+Connectors for data extraction sometimes need to be updated, either because there was a change on the source side, or because the connector version is deprecated.
+We managed our extractors in Azure Data Factory and our secrets in Azure Keyvault.

-We regularly add new extractors because we need to integrate new data sources.
-This requires getting an authentication method and some credentials for a service principal (usually provided by another service in the company who’s responsible for the source), choose the right connector in Data Factory, save all needed parameters, and design the workflow for extraction (source, target and intermediate operations).
+We regularly added new extractors because we needed to integrate new data sources.
+This required getting an authentication method and some credentials for a service principal (usually provided by another service in the company who’s responsible for the source), choosing the right connector in Data Factory, saving all needed parameters, and designing the workflow for extraction (source, target and intermediate operations).

 Review code

-As our code (either the Python applications, or the project holding our models in SQL and dbt) is versioned and integrated into a CI pipeline, we do code review like software teams.
+As our code (either the Python applications, or the project holding our models in SQL and dbt) was versioned and integrated into a CI pipeline, we do code review like software teams.

 Investigate customers’ requests

-Our entry point is usually someone contacting us because they need to do reporting.
-We have to understand what they currently do (generally, a bunch of Excel files), understand if there is a data source available for the data they need (a database, API or ERP), and define with them the actual need.
-Based on the investigation we give a Go or No-go.
+Our entry point was usually someone contacting us because they needed to do reporting.
+We had to understand what they were currently doing (generally, a bunch of Excel files), understand if there was a data source available for the data they needed (a database, API, ERP, CRM…), and define with them the actual need (what data to expose).
+Based on the investigation we gave a Go or No-go.

 Create data visualization reports